tscizzle/self-caller/README.md

 Connect Button To Javascript
 ----------------------------

-At the bottom of the body, add a `script` tag so you can define a click handler (which will be a Javascript function) for your button.
+At the bottom of the body, add a `script` tag so you can define a click handler (which will be a Javascript function) for your `button`.

 ```html
 <script>